 WiFi is needed in all corners of your home, sometimes you need more than a modem in the main room.

 WiFi extenders – well, they extend the WiFi range, but they also degrade the WiFi speed.
 The more extenders, the lower the speed.

 Welcome StellarWiFi that extends your WiFi range and maintains the speed, enhancing WiFi coverage and creating your very own mesh WiFi network over your home.Learn More

 Sharing WiFi speed is like splitting a pie, there are only so many slices to go around and some devices are hungrier than others.
 The more devices you have, the more the WiFi speed is divided between them.

-So switch off any devices which aren’t being used and you’ll get more bandwidth to yourself, and better internet speeds.
-If you want to have more bandwidth for more devices, upgrade your package to a higher bandwidth such as 250 Mbps or 1 Gbps Gigapower.
+Switch off any devices which aren’t being used - you’ll get more bandwidth to yourself, and better internet speeds.
+If you want more bandwidth for more devices, upgrade your package to a higher bandwidth such as 500 Mbps or for really busy households: 1,200 Mbps

 Not all devices are designed for high speed internet, a basic laptop or low end phone may only reach 20 Mbps, higher spec devices will give you top speeds.
 Your internet experience over WiFi may be affected if lots of people are using lots of devices in your home at the same time, the slower devices will pull down the speed for everyone.

 Our higher end, dual band modems transmit two frequencies; 2.4 GHz and 5 GHz.

 When you first connect your device to WiFi look for a WiFi network with the number ‘5’ at the end, choosing this network will often mean you get less interference and better WiFi performance.